Spice up your inbox with FREE German recipes and a free recipe ebook!

 2. Northern German Cucumber Salad

 Prepare to hear lots of "oos' and "aahs" with this traditional German Cucumber Salad, aka Gurkensalat.
-The Northern version, made with cream.
+This northern version, made with cream will be a staple at your summertime family get-togethers!

-Oma's sour cream dressing, aka Sauerrahm-Dressing, is perfect for overtop of a classic green salad.
+Oma's sour cream dressing, aka Sauerrahm-Dressing, is perfect for overtop of a classic salad.
+This dressing has a lovely pop of dill that pairs with the pickles inside rouladen perfectly!
+It's meant to be.

 4. Potato Dumplings